reinert/requestor/README.md

 session.get("/endpoint")
         .onSuccess((none, res, req) -> render(res, req));
 ```

+**NOTE:** All callbacks throw exceptions, so we are exempted from handling checked exceptions inside them.
+If an exception occurs in a callback logic, the stack trace is printed out, and it does not affect other
+callbacks that were added to the request.

 #### **.onFail**( [response [, request]] -> {} )
 * This callback is executed when the response *is unsuccessful* (status ≠ 2xx)